-A. DISTRICT FORMATION
+B. DISTRICT FORMATION

-- 1. Consistency with Mono LAFCO Policies.
-The formation of a special district must be consistent with the general policies set forth in these Policies and Procedures, as well as specific policies for formations - 2.
-Unmet Needs.
-Mono LAFCO will encourage special district formations in areas that demonstrate a need for such services and areas where no existing agency can adequately or efficiently provide such services. - 3.
-Plan for Providing Services Required.
-Every proposal for formation of a new special district must include a plan for providing services that addresses the items identified in Government Code Section 56653. - 4.
-Mono LAFCO will Establish the Service Pattern.
+- Consistency with Mono LAFCO Policies.
+The formation of a special district must be consistent with the general policies set forth in these Policies and Procedures, as well as specific policies for formations - Unmet Needs.
+Mono LAFCO will encourage special district formations in areas that demonstrate a need for such services and areas where no existing agency can adequately or efficiently provide such services. - Plan for Providing Services Required.
+Every proposal for formation of a new special district must include a plan for providing services that addresses the items identified in Government Code Section 56653. - Mono LAFCO will Establish the Service Pattern.
 Mono LAFCO's approval of a district formation will designate the nature, location, and extent of any functions or classes of services for the new district.
-This designation will be based upon the plan for providing services. - 5.
-Consistency Required.
+This designation will be based upon the plan for providing services. - Consistency Required.
 Mono LAFCO will only approve district formation applications that foster development that is consistent with the General transportation and specific plans of all affected land use authorities. - 6.
 Conflicts Not Allowed.
 Mono LAFCO will not approve district formations when the plan for providing services developed by applicants for district formations conflict with the plan for providing services of other agencies unless higher quality, more efficient service provision will occur as determined under Section IV.B above. - 7.
 Public Benefit Considered.
 When considering applications for district formation, Mono LAFCO may consider whether the formation of the agency amounts to a grant of governmental powers to a special interest group.
 Mono LAFCO will also consider the impacts on other service providers, including the County. - 8.
 Fiscal Solvency.
-The applicant for any district formation shall be required to prepare, a fiscal analysis for the proposed district which projects services to be provided, costs to service recipients, and revenue and expenses for a period of at least 5 years.
+The applicant for any district formation shall be required to prepare, a fiscal analysis for the proposed district that projects services to be provided, costs to service recipients, and revenue and expenses for a period of at least 5 years.
 Mono LAFCO will not approve an application for district formation unless the fiscal analysis demonstrates the district can provide the needed services and remain fiscally solvent.
-If the financing element of the plan for providing services requires voter or landowner approval (for instance, a special tax or benefit assessment), Mono LAFCO's approval of the proposal will require voter approval of the funding mechanism as a condition for completion of the formation. - 9.
-County Service Areas.
-Mono LAFCO may reduce or waive these district formation requirements in connection with the formation of routine county service areas.
+If the financing element of the plan for providing services requires voter or landowner approval (for instance, a special tax or benefit assessment), Mono LAFCO's approval of the proposal will require voter approval of the funding mechanism as a condition for completion of the formation.

-B. PROVISION OF NEW SERVICES BY DISTRICTS
+C. PROVISION OF NEW SERVICES BY DISTRICTS

-1. Policies Applicable to New Service Proposals.
-Mono LAFCO will evaluate a proposal for a district to provide new services using the policies and standards applicable to the

-- formation of a new district. - 2.
+- Policies Applicable to New Service Proposals.
+Mono LAFCO will evaluate a proposal for a district to provide new services using the policies and standards applicable to the formation of a new district. - 2.
 Plan for Providing Services Required.
 A proposal must include a plan for providing services that addresses the items identified in Government Code Section 56653. - 3.
 New Services not Subsidized.
 Mono LAFCO will not approve a proposal for the provision of a new service where it is reasonably likely that existing ratepayers and/or taxpayers will have to subsidize the new service.
 The plan for providing service must include a fiscal analysis for the new service containing the elements set forth as required by Government Code §56800.

-C. CONSOLIDATIONS AND MERGERS OF DISTRICTS INTO CITIES
+D. CONSOLIDATIONS AND MERGERS OF DISTRICTS INTO CITIES